maticjesenicnik/learn-react/README.md

 **21-starting-project-deployment**: Learning how to deploy React applications. <br>
 **22-starting-project-tanstack-query**: Learning how to use tanstack query with React applications. <br>
 **23-starting-project-animating-react**: Learning how to animate React applications. <br>
+**24-starting-project-framer-motion-playground**: Playground for learning the basics of Framer Motion before using them in the **23-starting-project-animating-react** <br>

 ## How to Run